 8. Maintenance Rule

-Example 8.a During an inspector’s review of the licensee’s 10 CFR 50.65a(3) periodic evaluations of the site maintenance program, the inspector noted that two evaluations exceeded the 24 month interval by approximately 2 and 6 months respectively.
+Example 8.a During an inspector’s review of the licensee’s 10 CFR 50.65a(3) periodic evaluations of the site maintenance program, the inspector noted that two evaluations exceeded the 24 month interval by approximately 2 and 6 months, respectively.

 The PD: The licensee did not perform periodic maintenance evaluations with a periodicity specified in regulatory requirements or self-imposed standards.